-The FVEK and the intermediate keys are all generated by the Windows RBG or by encrypting or combining intermediate keys as described in FCS_CKM_EXT.3.
+The FVEK, VMK, and intermediate keys are all generated by the Windows RBG, , or by combining intermediate keys as described in FCS\CKM\EXT.3.

 The unencrypted VMKs are zeroized after they are (1) used to encrypt the FVEK and (2) encrypted by an intermediate key.
 The other keys are also zeroized from volatile memory in the process of generating the VMK.
 When Windows shuts down normally or goes into hibernation, Windows will zeroize the FVEK as part of shutdown.
 In the event of a system crash, the BitLocker Crash Dump Filter will zeroize the FVEK in order to prevent the FVEK from being included in the crash dump file.